Bethnal Green railway station: British Railways (1948–1994)

 The platform awnings were cut back in 1966.
 By the early 1980s, the original GER platform buildings were in poor condition and were demolished in 1985/1986, being replaced by spartan brick-built structures.

-The privatisation era (1994 – present day)
+The privatisated era (1994 – present day)

-After privatisation in April 1994, the services calling at Bethnal Green were operated by a train operating unit before the franchise was won by West Anglia Great Northern Railway.
-The table below shows how the franchises that served Bethnal Green have changed over the years:
+After privatisation in April 1994, the services calling at Bethnal Green were operated by a government-owned train operating unit until the franchise was won by private operator Prism Rail in January 1997, which ran services under the West Anglia Great Northern brand.
+The table below shows how the franchises that served Bethnal Green have changed over time: